AlexandriaDAO/core/src/alex_frontend/src/apps/Modules/AppModules/plan.md

-- Calendar should be shadcn.
-- Use the auth hook to clean up stuff in other files.

 MintNFT function:

 Change the nft_manager to mint_nft function to mint the copy if the nft already exists; and figure out how to pay the 1-2 lbry depending on which one is triggered.
 (I don't know how we trigger the payment from the frontend.
 We could also make a flat fee, and just split it 50/50, but I don't think it's any easier.)